Death of Jeffrey Epstein: In popular culture

 The meme appeared in a variety of forms and places, such as this graffito on an Ohio interstate overpass or this sticker at a bus stop in Canada.

-As more information surrounding Epstein's death became public in November 2019, his death and the possibility of murder became a popular meme, particularly in the form of the phrase "Epstein didn't kill himself".
+As more information surrounding Epstein's death became public in November 2019, his death and the possibility of murder became a popular Internet meme, particularly in the form of the phrase "Epstein didn't kill himself".
 The meme gained prominence as it was interjected at the end of live interviews, such as by a Navy SEAL on Fox News, or later by a University of Alabama student on MSNBC.
 The meme often appears as a non-sequitur after a body of text or within an image.
 NPR's Scott Simon likened the bait-and-switch aspect of the meme to Rickrolling.
 Simon also worried that media attention to the meme could spread misinformation.
-The Associated Press noted, "[t]he phrase 'Jeffrey Epstein didn't kill himself' has taken on a life of its own—sometimes more as a pop culture catchphrase than an actual belief".
+The Associated Press observed that "[t]he phrase 'Jeffrey Epstein didn't kill himself' has taken on a life of its own—sometimes more as a pop culture catchphrase than an actual belief."

 Celebrities have comedically referenced Epstein's death.
 Ricky Gervais remarked at the 77th Golden Globe Awards that Epstein did not take his own life, and Adam Driver played a murdered Epstein in hell on Saturday Night Live.
 U.S. Representative Paul Gosar posted 23 tweets in which the first letter of each tweet spelled out the meme's phrase.
 Holiday-themed merchandise (like Christmas sweaters) that prominently featured the phrase also became available for sale through several online retailers.

 In an interview with Slate, independent merchandisers indicated that the Christmas/Epstein product lines were selling comparatively well, citing the mashup's dark humor as the reason for their popularity.
 According to Variety, the Christmas-themed paraphernalia was outselling Game of Thrones merchandise.
 In the Season 2 finale of the streaming television series The Boys, it was revealed that Stormfront secretly killed Epstein in its alternate timeline.
 Several television documentaries were created because of increased public interest after his death.
 In May 2020, Netflix released Jeffrey Epstein: Filthy Rich.
 As of October 2019, HBO, SonyTV, and Lifetime also have similar works in progress.